 There is imposed and levied a specific excise tax upon all retail dealers in wine within the city limits at the rate of $0.22 per liter container.

-(Ord. of 9-7-1999, § 1(4-302))

-State law reference(s)—Municipal excise tax authorized, O.C.G.A. § 3-6-60.

 Sec.
 6-377.
 Separate from other taxes and fees.

 The tax levied under this division shall be in addition to all other taxes or license fees imposed upon retail dealers in wine and may be added by the retail dealer and collector as a sales tax from each customer, but the tax shall be paid nevertheless to the city by the retail dealer.